Personal budgets and direct payments

 How can I use a direct payment?

-Some of the ways direct payments can be used are:
+Some of the ways you can use direct payments are:

 Some reasons for using direct payments

-Direct payments should give you more control over how your child’s needs are met.
-There are several reasons you might choose to receive direct payments instead of having services organised by the local authority/trust:
+Direct payments should give you more control over meeting your child’s needs.
+There are several reasons you might choose to receive direct payments instead of having the local authority/trust organise services:

-It is important to be aware that local councils can refuse to give personal budgets or direct payments if they are considered an inefficient or impractical use of resources.
+It is important to be aware that local councils can refuse to give personal budgets or direct payments if they consider them an inefficient or impractical use of resources.

 In England, your personal budget may come from your local social services team, local education department or in some cases from your NHS clinical commissioning group (CCG).

-The personal budget for education is included in an Education, Health and Care (EHC) plan and will only include the funds needed to buy more specialist or individual support than the school or college is expected to provide.
+An Education, Health and Care (EHC) plan includes the personal budget for education.
+It will only include funds to buy more specialist or individual support than the school or college must provide.

-Social services are required to offer personal budgets to disabled people aged 18 or over who they assess as needing social care.
-Although they are not obliged to offer a personal budget to a disabled child under the age of 18, an increasing number of councils do offer them.
+Social services must offer personal budgets to disabled people aged 18 or over who they assess as needing social care.
+Although they do not have to offer a personal budget to a disabled child under the age of 18, an increasing number of councils do offer them.

 Anyone receiving NHS continuing healthcare, including a child, has the right to have a personal health budget.
-This sets out the funding available to meet the healthcare needs that have been agreed by health professionals in a care and support plan.
+This sets out the funding available to meet the healthcare needs that health professionals have agreed to in a care and support plan.

-A care and support plan helps people to identify their health and wellbeing goals, and then sets out how the funding in their personal budget will be spent to achieve these goals.
+A care and support plan helps people to identify their health and wellbeing goals, and then sets out how the funding in their personal budget will achieve these goals.

 Social service departments, education authorities and CCGs are being encouraged to work together.
 The aim is to establish arrangements allowing for single personal budgets that cover someone’s social care, education and healthcare needs.
 How this personal budget is used is then set out in an EHC plan.